How to Travel to Cuba in Six Easy Steps

 All Americans who travel to Cuba need to have an itinerary that fits into their chosen category of travel.
 It’s not for you or for the Cuban government, it’s for US immigration.
 Have it handy when you go through immigration on the way back to the US even though officials ask for the itinerary less than 1% of the time.

 If this sounds like a hassle, send us a message!
-ViaHero includes an itinerary that will meet this requirement in our service.
+ViaHero's service includes an itinerary that will meet this requirement.
 You’ll also get a personal trip consultant who can give you recommendations on where to stay, where and what to eat, what to see and do, and which flights to book.
 Our trip planners are local experts who know Cuba very well and love to share their favorite secret spots and travel tips with visitors.

 Step 6: Create a budget and take out cash*